aimacode/aima-java/aima-gui/README.md

 ### Current Release: 1.1.1-AIMA-GUI JavaFX GUIs Added
 #### 1.1.1-JavaFX GUIs Added : 18 Dec 2016 :<br>
  * Fixed Jar to launch JavaFX Integrated App by default.

 ### Running the GUIs and Command Line Demos
-Under the release/ directory you should find two jar files, aima-core.jar and aima-gui.jar, ensure these are on your CLASSPATH, the different GUI programs that can be run using these are:
+Under the `release` directory you should find two jar files, `aima-core.jar` and `aima-gui.jar`, ensure these are on your CLASSPATH, the different GUI programs that can be run using these are:
  * java -jar aima-gui.jar
    * this will run the default IntegratedAimaFxApp.
 It allows you to run all other JavaFX applications from a central location as well as all of the current command line demos.